Constellation-Labs/block_explorer/README.md

 ### How to build

-1. Create `lib` directory in root directory.

-2. Copy the build constellation jar `constellation-assembly-1.0.12.jar` to the `lib` directory.
+1. Set proper version of `ConstellationNodeJarVersion` in `build.sbt`

-3. Build with a command `sbt assembly`
+2. Build with a command `sbt assembly`